-Basis of Presentation: The consolidated financial statements of Goodwill have been prepared in accordance with U.S. generally accepted accounting principles, which require Goodwill to report information regarding its financial position and activities according to the following net asset classifications:
+Basis of Presentation: The consolidated financial statements of Goodwill have been prepared in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP), which require Goodwill to report information regarding its financial position and activities according to the following net asset classifications:

-Net assets without donor restrictions: Net assets that are not subject to donor-imposed restrictions and may be expended for any purpose in performing the primary objectives of the Organization.
+Net Assets without Donor Restrictions: Net assets that are not subject to donor-imposed restrictions and may be expended for any purpose in performing the primary objectives of the Organization.
 These net assets may be used at the discretion of Goodwill's management and the Board of Directors.
 The Organization has elected to report as an increase in net assets without donor restrictions any restricted support received in the current period for which the restrictions have been met in the current period.